billkable/getdata-012-courseproject/CodeBook.md

 See the accompanying README.md for instructions for setup and how to run the analysis tool.

+## Delimitation
-## Delimitation:   The output written by the analyser is a simple aggregate observation delimited by line, and variable of each observation delimited by space character " "
+The output written by the analyser is a simple aggregate observation delimited by line, and variable of each observation delimited by space character " "

 ## Mean Aggregate Output Data Set